-Enter in the SAM Entity Management area the information that SAM requires about each proceeding described in paragraph B of this term.
-You do not need to submit the information a second time under assistance awards that you received if you already provided the information through SAM because you were required to do so under Federal procurement contracts that you were awarded.
+Enter the required information in SAM.gov for each proceeding described in paragraph B of this award term.
+You do not need to submit the information a second time under grants and cooperative agreements that you received if you already provided the information in SAM.gov because you were required to do so under federal procurement contracts that you were awarded.